 This is the decision making board of the Partnership.
 They are held responsible for the actions of the Partnership.
 The Board is responsible for setting strategy and direction for the Partnership.
 It determines the broad use and allocation of resources, by way of approving Action Plans, receiving performance reports and actively scrutinising the work of the Partnership.

 The Partnership has established a number of working groups to become "the engine rooms of the partnership" and enable the full range of the Partnerships work to be undertaken on an area of activity basis.
 These Working Groups take responsibility for developing projects identified within the Action Plan.
 Each working group brings together key players, agencies and local people.
-Below are examples of some of the working groups that have been set up in the past as well as those currently working.
+Below are examples of some of the working groups currently working and some that have been set up in the past but are not currently active.